-The Wake Forest Acute Care Surgery fellowship is one of only 17 training programs accredited by the American Association for the Surgery of Trauma (AAST).
+The Wake Forest Acute Care Surgery fellowship is one of a limited number of training programs in the country accredited by the American Association for the Surgery of Trauma (AAST).
 The AAST is the only organization that accredits Acute Care Surgery fellowships.
 The accreditation process promotes the highest quality education and insures that the fellowship maintains these high standards.

 Program Goals and Objectives

 1. The first year of the Acute Care Surgery (ACS) Fellowship is dedicated to the training of Surgical Critical Care.
 Specific goals and objectives are described in the section on Surgical Critical Care.